-If you're looking for similar to Chronicles of the Going Home Club, you might like these titles.
-All recommendations are made by Anime-Planet users like you!
+If you're looking for anime similar to Chronicles of the Going Home Club, you might like these titles.

 Having been close friends for years, when young Tooru passes her entrance exam she immediately rushes to tell Run that they will be attending the same school.
 However, since Run is one year older, not only will the two girls be in different classes, but the air-headed second year has already made her own friends, Yuuko and Nagi.
 Now the small, volatile and overprotective Tooru must learn to share her best friend and get to know her new acquaintances, as the four girls make the most of each new day.

 Strange and hard to ground in reality characters interacting with each other is pretty much all that you need to describe these two anime.

 Both shows have various strange, and sometimes over the top characters interating with each other to create comedic moments.

 Both are about teenage girls who get up a bunch of random things during their life at school.
 They have got quite a lot in common as well, such as genres/tags (Comedy,Slice of Life, School Life), Character personalities (i.e. Tooru = Natsuki?) and setting (they are both mainly set in a school of some sort).
 So that is why if you liked one you should like the other.

 A-Channel is Moe and has a slightly more rememberable basis than CotGHC, but both are extremely similar.
 Slice of Life Comedies with nothing but girls as the characters!